markohautala/markohautala/README.md

 - 👋 Hi there!
 I’m @markohautala
 - 🎓 I’m an educated teacher, making the transition to become a full-stack software developer.
 I enjoy life and amongst my hobbies are producing music, working out and learning code.
-- 💻 I’m currently upskilling in: DBMS (NoSQL & SQL) and Django.
+- 💻 I’m currently upskilling in: Django.
 - 📫 How to reach me: markohautala@live.se

 <hr>